tilk/digitaljs_lua/docs/USAGE.md

 The `vec` table is callable.
 When called, it is like a constructor, building new three-value vectors.
-The first and only parameter specifies the value of the vector.
+The first parameter specifies the value of the vector.
 It can be a boolean, an integer, a string or another three-value vector.
 The resulting vector is, depending on the parameter type: